victorsouza19/gueme/README.md

 ![image](https://user-images.githubusercontent.com/71740612/143324370-9866a856-b069-453a-9a1e-d325e9f7d0b1.png)
 > Gueme is a simple website made for meeting people and making friends.

+## 🚧 Project under construction

+This project is under construction, i will be update it in the future (:

+Coming soon...

 ## 💻 Prerequisites

 Before start, make sure you meet these requirements: